chrisnatali/dotfiles/README.md

 2. Run `./base.sh` `./cjn_user.sh` and `./install.sh main` as root (change `main` to `bare` if installing bare pkgs on headless box)
 3. If all went well,  `rm -rf dotfiles-master`
 4.  login as cjn
-5. Create your ssh key via `ssh-keygen -t rsa` and add it to github repo [see this](https://help.github.com/articles/generating-an-ssh-key/)
+5. Create your ssh key via `ssh-keygen -t rsa` and add it to github account [see this](https://help.github.com/articles/generating-an-ssh-key/)

 6.  make a src dir and checkout this repo into it